uribo/learnR/basic-objects/vector.md

 ```
  [1]  3  4  5  6  7  8  9 10 11 12
 ```

+A function call like the above uses named argument `length.out` so that other arguments are kept default and only this argument is modified.

 There are many ways we can define numeric vectors, but we should always be careful when we use `:` to define a range of numbers.